Chelsea Kilimnik, Ph.D.

 Biography

-In addition to being a research affiliate at the Lyda Hill Institute for Human Resilience, Chelsea Kilimnik, PhD, is an Assistant Research Professor at CU Boulder in the Department of Psychology and Neuroscience.
+In addition to being a research affiliate at the Lyda Hill Institute for Human Resilience, Chelsea Kilimnik, Ph.D., is an Assistant Professor at CU Boulder in the Renée Crown Wellness Institute and the Department of Psychology and Neuroscience.
 She completed her doctoral training in clinical psychology at the University of Texas at Austin and her pre-doctoral internship at the Medical University of South Carolina and the Ralph H. Johnson VA Medical Center.
-She earned her Masters of Science in Health Psychology at Trent University in Ontario and her bachelors degree from the University of Winnipeg in Manitoba.
+She earned her Masters of Science in Health Psychology at Trent University in Ontario and her bachelor's degree from the University of Winnipeg in Manitoba.

-Dr. Kilimnik is also a licensed Psychologist Candidate and works with patients around trauma exposure and PTSD, grief and loss, post-partum difficulties, and sex and relationship therapy.
-She is currently contracted for clinical work with the Boulder Center for Cognitive and Behavioral Therapies.
+Dr. Kilimnik is also a licensed clinical psychologist who works with patients around trauma exposure and PTSD, grief and loss, and sex and relationship therapy.
+Read more about her practice here.

 Research Interests